 Avery Dennison Corp Vs Pin Yen Yang (Four Pillars)

-Pin Yen Yang, President of Four Pillars, a Taiwanese company that makes and sells pressure-sensitive products, and his daughter Hwei Chen Yang, were arrested and charged with a smorgasbord of offenses related to industrial espionage against Avery Dennison Corp, a major US adhesives company.
-They were arrested for paying $1,50,000 to one of the Avery Dennison employee and which caused a loss of $10,000.
+Pin Yen Yang, President of Four Pillars, a Taiwanese company that makes and sells pressure-sensitive products, and his daughter Hwei Chen Yang, were arrested and charged with a smorgasbord of offences related to industrial espionage against Avery Dennison Corp, a major US adhesives company.
+They were arrested for paying $1,50,000 to one of the Avery Dennison employees and which caused a loss of $10,000.
 That was indeed sticky.

 Waymo filed a complaint against self-driving truck startup Otto and its parent company Uber for patent infringement and stealing trade secrets.
 Anthony Levandowski was an employee at Waymo and Waymo accused Levandowski of using a flash drive to steal 14,000 files (designs, blueprints, and testing documentation) containing highly confidential information before his resignation.
 Otto was founded by Levandowski.
 Otto and Uber are using key parts of Waymo's self-driving technology, specifically related to its light detection and ranging radar.

 The business is indeed a dirty game or we can say some selfish people made it dirty.
 Some people have a viewpoint that with the copyright act and other security tools, corporate espionage has been reduced but no one can be sure of it.
 All these corporate espionage tales are to alert all aspiring entrepreneurs so that they know the depth of the upcoming danger.
 It is better to practice healthy and fair business activities, as there is plenty of room for all of us in this corporate world.